 On a clear day, you can even enjoy views of Mt.
 Fuji.
 As a matter of fact, the town is a part of the Fuji Hakone Izu National Park.

 Your best chances of seeing the famed mountain are early in the morning or late in the afternoon.

 Don’t get your hopes up, though, as it’s often shrouded in mist.

 The best way to experience Lake Ashi is by taking a boat cruise.

-If you pick up the Hakone Free Pass, you can just hop on the pirate ship.
+If you pick up the Hakone Free Pass, you can just hop on the pirate ship on Lake Ashi.
 Otherwise these cost 1,000 yen.

-It takes about half an hour to cross the lake.
+It takes about half an hour to cross Lake Ashi.
 Even if you can’t see Mt.
 Fuji – which is often the case due to clouds – there’s still some pretty epic scenery.

 If you do want to go out and visit Mount Fuji, check out this awesome day trip tour.